-- After completing, one should be able to - Understand the fundamental principles underlying Object-Oriented software design. - Employ formal methods to produce effective software designs as solutions to specific tasks. - Develop the design structure using Object-Oriented Principles to achieve overall programming goals. - Take responsibility for your own learning through reading and the preparation of assignments, and reflect upon your learning experience.
+- 1. Understand the fundamental principles underlying Object-Oriented software design. - 2.
+Employ formal methods to produce effective software designs as solutions to specific tasks. - 3.
+Develop the design structure using Object-Oriented Principles to achieve overall programming goals. - 4.
+Take responsibility for your own learning through reading and the preparation of assignments, and reflect upon your learning experience. - 5.
+Identify and represent domain constraints on the objects and (or) on their relationships. - 6.
+Use Case Studies and tools for OOA design.